Program Analyst Visa Sponsorship Jobs in New Mexico

 Which companies sponsor visas for program analysts in New Mexico?

 Federal contractors and national laboratories account for the largest share of program analyst visa sponsorship in New Mexico.
-Sandia National Laboratories, Los Alamos National Laboratory, Leidos, Booz Allen Hamilton, and SAIC have active presences in the state and documented histories of sponsoring H-1B and other work visas for analytical roles.
+Sandia National Laboratories, Los Alamos National Laboratory, Leidos, Booz Allen Hamilton, and SAIC have active presences in the state and documented histories of sponsoring H-1B visa and other work visas for analytical roles.
 State agencies and defense-adjacent technology firms in Albuquerque also hire program analysts with sponsorship.

 Which visa types are most common for program analyst roles in New Mexico?

 The H-1B is the most common visa category for program analysts in New Mexico, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field such as business, information systems, or public administration.
-Some positions at research institutions may align with J-1 or O-1 classifications depending on the candidate's background, though H-1B remains the standard path for employer-sponsored program analysts.
+Some positions at research institutions may align with J-1 visa or O-1 visa classifications depending on the candidate's background, though H-1B remains the standard path for employer-sponsored program analysts.

 Which cities in New Mexico have the most program analyst sponsorship jobs?